kantarjiev/BAMRU-Org/docs/google_calendar.md

 Gapi Credentials are stored in the .gcal_keys directory in the home directory of the project.
 For security, these keys are not loaded into our Git repo.

-You will need to gather three items to make it all work:
+You will need to gather three items:

-1. the Calendar ID - get this from "My Calendar > Settings > Calendar Address"
+1) the Calendar ID - get this from "My Calendar > Settings > Calendar Address"

-2. an issuer address - a service account from the Google API console
+2) an issuer address - a service account from the Google API console

-3. a P12 certificate - download from the Google API console
+3) a P12 certificate - download from the Google API console

-Ask AndyL to send you a copy of the directory.
+Ask AndyL to send you a copy of the `gcal_keys` directory.
 Then you can edit the directory to include your new account information.

 Note: to prevent inadvertent deletion of the `gcal_keys` directory, it is backed up to `~/.gcal_keys` every time you run `rake site:build`.